-Questioned Cost A cost that the Office of Inspector General (OIG) questioned because of alleged noncompliance with a provision of a law, regulation, contract, or other agreement or document governing the expenditure of funds; such cost is not supported by adequate documentation; or the expenditure of funds for the intended purpose is unnecessary or unreasonable.
-Unsupported Cost A cost which the OIG questioned because the cost was not supported by adequate documentation at the time of the audit.
-Disallowed Cost A questioned cost that management, in a management decision, has sustained or agreed should not be charged to the NEA.
+Questioned Cost A cost that the Office of Inspector General (OIG)

+questioned because of alleged violation with a provision of

+a law, regulation, contract, or other agreement or

+document governing the expenditure of funds; such cost is

+not supported by adequate documentation; or the expenditure of funds for the intended purpose is unnecessary or unreasonable.

+Unsupported Cost A cost which the OIG guestioned because the cost was not supported by adequate documentation at the time of the audit.

+Disallowed Cost A questioned cost that management has sustained or agreed should not be charged to the NEA grant or cooperative agreement.

 Funds Be Put To Better Use A recommendation made by the OIG that funds could be used more efficiently if management took actions to implement and complete the recommendation.

-Management Decision Management's evaluation of the findings and recommendations included in the audit report and the issuance of a final decision by management concerning its response to such findings and recommendations, including actions concluded to be necessary.
+Management Decision Management's evaluation of the findings and recommendations contained in the audit report and the issuance of management's final decision, including actions to be taken.
 Interim decisions and actions are not considered final management decisions for the purpose of the tables in this report.

-Final Action The completion of all management actions that are described in a management decision with respect to audit findings and recommendations.
-If management concluded that no actions were necessary, final action occurs when a management decision is issued.
+Final Action The completion of all actions that management has concluded in its management decision with respect to audit findings and recommendations.
+If management concluded that no actions were necessary, final action occurs when a management decision was made.